-Over the past five years, we’ve supported more than 1,000 students in the D.C. metro area through our programs, making a direct impact on their lives.
+Over the past seven years, we’ve supported more than 1,000 students in the D.C. metro area through our programs, making a direct impact on their lives.
 Our programs have included providing students with school supplies, clothing, meals and full-sized toiletry packages for them and their families.
 Around the winter holiday season, we fulfill students’ wishlists and also provide grocery store gift cards for their families.
 We support winter clothes, coats, and blankets, as well as access to technology for learning both in-classroom and in a virtual environment.

 For our city’s homeless, we distribute care packages, clothes, food and other necessities.
 We have provided more than 900 toiletry packages and over 1,100 meals to our city’s homeless.
 We reach out to people on our streets, and help them with their everyday life as best we can.
 We seek to make a difference in someone else’s life, even if it’s only for a day.

 We were single on Valentine's Day.
 That's pretty much the story.
 We didn't have any plans, and instead of partaking in a "girls night out" or sitting on the couch in our PJ's, we decided to go out and give some love to people who really needed it.